KC2016/Fortnite/README.md

 ## Exploratory Analysis

 - sum of eliminated and sum of placed per time day.
-- sums of materials used, headshot, distnace traveled, damage to player, damage to player, damage taken, and assists and accuracy, per mental state.
+- sums of materials used, headshot, distance traveled, damage to player, damage to player, damage taken, and assists and accuracy, per mental state.
 - compares accuracy, distance traveled, revives, assists, and material used with damage taken, damage to structure, eliminations and placed.